Aurumaker72/micro-lru/README.md

 # micro-lru

-Header-only lightweight STL-only implementation of an LRU cache in C++
+Header-only lightweight STL implementation of an LRU cache in C++